 The Berlin Wall Foundation was established as a foundation under public law by the legislation passed on September 17, 2008.
-The foundation encompasses the institutions Berlin Wall Memorial on Bernauer Strasse and the Marienfelde Refugee Centre Memorial, both of which retained their names.
-Read more...
+The foundation encompasses the institutions Berlin Wall Memorial on Bernauer Strasse, the Marienfelde Refugee Centre Museum, the Günter Litfin Memorial and the East Side Gallery.

 The Berlin Wall Memorial is the central memorial site of German division, located in the middle of the capital.
 Situated at the historic site on Bernauer Strasse, it will eventually extend along 1.4 kilometers of the former border strip.
 The memorial contains the last piece of Berlin Wall with the preserved grounds behind it and is thus able to convey an impression of how the border fortifications developed until the end of the 1980s.
 The events that took place here and the other preserved historical remnants and traces of border obstacles on display make the history of the division comprehensible to visitors.